cits5501/cits5501.github.io/assets/workshops/workshop09.md

 #### Dafny assertions

-Take a look at the sample source file open in VS Code:
+Take a look at the sample source file in VS Code:

 ```c#